 Other than royalties we were eligible to receive from sales of Glybera under our license to uniQure BioPharma B.V., or uniQure, which have not been significant to date and which ceased in October 2017 following expiration of Glybera's marketing authorization, we have not generated any royalty revenue from product sales, and do not otherwise anticipate generating revenue from product sales for the foreseeable future, if ever.
 We expect that our revenue in the near term will be substantially dependent on our collaboration agreements.
-Given the uncertain nature of clinical development of our current and future products, we cannot predict when or whether we will receive further milestone payments under our current or future collaboration agreements or whether we will be able to report either revenue or net income in future years.
+Given the uncertain nature of clinical development of our current and future product candidates and the commercialization of current and future products, we cannot predict when or whether we will receive further milestone payments under our current or future collaboration agreements or whether we will be able to report either revenue or net income in future years.